tramper15/burgergame/burger-bun-dungeon/FEEDBACK.md

 **Status:** Included

 **Implementation:** Added meat patty ingredient to hallway scene as a neutral ingredient (no synergy bonuses/penalties).
 If player reaches the ending without collecting the meat patty, they are sent to a special "not_a_real_burger" ending that shows all their collected ingredients with 0 points each, 0 base score, 0 synergies, and 0 total.
 The message reads "You gather yourself together, but something is wrong.
 Without a meat patty, you are not a real burger.
 You are incomplete.
 You are nothing."

+---

+### From James
+**Feedback:** "It would be funny to die of dysentery somewhere along the way"

+**Status:** Included

+**Implementation:** Added bathroom off hallway with questionable water ingredient.
+If player takes the water and completes the game, they get a dysentery death ending with Oregon Trail reference: "You have died of dysentery.
+You should have caulked the wagon and floated it across."
+Questionable water has -5 points and negative synergy with all other ingredients.